mapproxy/mapproxy/doc/configuration.rst

 .. versionadded:: 1.11.0

-  MapProxy uses the systems CA files by default, if you use Python >=2.7.9 or >=3.4.
+  MapProxy uses the systems CA files by default.

 .. note::